 Alex is an environmental educator, science communicator and conservation photographer.
 Science has always been her first love, but she has the heart of an artist.

 Alex's photography aims to bridge the gap between science and the public, offering a connection point to people searching to deepen their understanding and appreciation of nature.
 Often portraying threatened wildlife and landscapes, her work explores the varying relationships between humanity and the natural world.

-Alex is a trained wildlife biologist who fell in love with communicating science in college.
-While on a tropical ecology-based study abroad trip to Nicaragua, new camera in hand, she discovered the power of visual storytelling in sharing science with larger, more diverse audiences.
+Alex fell in love with communicating science in college.
+Her undergraduate degree was in fisheries, wildlife and conservation biology, and while on a tropical ecology study abroad trip to Nicaragua, new camera in hand, she discovered the power of photography in engaging broader audiences with science-in-action.

 “The Anthropocene Age of Extinction” 2017 Winter, From The Field, Writing, EcoTheo Review